MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Summary

 The following diagram shows the driver packages that Fabrikam and Contoso created for their Universal Windows Driver.
-In the loosely coupled example, they will make three submissions on the [Windows Hardware Dev Center dashboard](https://developer.microsoft.com/dashboard/Registration/Hardware), in the tightly coupled example, they will make two submissions.
+In the loosely coupled example, they will make three separate submissions on the [Windows Hardware Dev Center dashboard](https://developer.microsoft.com/dashboard/Registration/Hardware).
+In the tightly coupled example, they will make two submissions.

 ![Extension, primary, and component driver packages](images/universal-scenarios.png)

-Note that the component INF will match on the component hardware ID, whereas the base and extensions will match on the board's HWID.
+Note that the component INF will match on the component hardware ID, whereas the base and extensions will match on the board's hardware ID.

 ## See also